 The future of AI and automation

 The future is bright for systems automation, including the distribution and supply chain and ordering process for online eCommerce companies.
-It saves time and allow eCommerce owners to work on other important aspects of their online stores.
+It saves time and allows eCommerce owners to work on other important aspects of their online stores.

 Of course there are ethical considerations for these inventions and authorities are now moving toward an understanding that technology must always be controlled by humans who orchestrate what they want machines to do.
 Keeping the control at the top is the only way that companies can maintain the ethics and standards that customers expect and deserve while offering them the benefits of such smart technologies.